KenMwaura1/Fast-Api-example/README.md

       yarn serve
       ```

-4. Open your browser and navigate to [notes](http://localhost:5173)
+4. Open your browser and navigate to [notes](http://localhost:5173).
+The frontend has been updated to display boolean `completed` status and format the `created_date`.

 ## Installation method 2 (Run Locally using Docker)